-- 3. Install a drip leg as described in "6.8 Gas Pipe Drip Leg and Shut-off Valve" on page 16. - 4.
+- 3. Install a drip leg in "6.8 Gas Pipe Drip Leg and Shut-off Valve" on page 16. - 4.
 Continue installing pipe to reach the main gas supply connection. - 5.
 Test all gas pipe connections. - a.
 All the gas pipe connections should be tested as prescribed in NFPA 54. - b.
-In multiple unit applications, each unit should be isolated before testing any piping system as pressure might exceed the allowable pressure of 14.0" WC.
+In multiple unit applications, each unit should be isolated before testing any piping system may exceed the allowable pressure of 14.0" W.C..